githubtraining/innersource-theory/docs/lens_1_culture.md

 Also important to InnerSource is the value that ideas are evaluated on their merits alone, often resulting in this creative abrasion.
 - Similar to this, Jim Whitehurst argues in book, **The Open Organization**, you want an organization that disagrees with you.
+  > Quote block with a synopsis of "why you want an org that disagrees with you" or "what this disagreement actually looks like"
 - In addition, **Pixar's Brain Trust** is a great example of creative abrasion.
+  > Quote block with an example of why the Brain Trust is a great example of creative abrasion.
 - This is not the same, however, as interpersonal conflict.
+  > Quote block with key differences between creative abrasion and interpersonal conflict

 ## ⌨️ Activity: Cultural resistance